siwel-cg/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 [LIVE DEMO:](https://siwel-cg.github.io/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/)

 ## A Quick Note
 If you take a look at the live demo, you will notice there are some things missing.
 I wasn't able to implement all the features, and some of the ones I was able to implement leave lots of room for improvement.
+I am going to keep working on this and have a full analysis once everything has been implemented, but for now, you are stuck with jank.
 However, let just look at some of the things I did do (as of 10/18/25), since in my implementation, they are more visually interesting than a plane black screen.

 # Overview
 First off, what was I trying to do.
 As scenes become more and more complex, we need to develop new methods for handaling the increased amounts of calculations needed to actually render these complex scene.
 One such complexity is the number of lights in a scene.
 When rasterizing, for some fragment and the object it hits, we need to calculate what that pixel is going to look like, which usually involves some sort of lighting calculation.
 Simply, test each light for it's contribution to the lighting of that fragment and we get a nice result.
 The only problem is, as the number of lights increases, this naive test becomes much too slow.
 The solution, pre-process lights into clusters so that we only need to check the lights within a given fragment's cluster.
 This is the core idea behind the Forward+ approach.